buraksezer/olric/README.md

 ```

 Olric uses [hashicorp/memberlist](https://github.com/hashicorp/memberlist) for failure detection and cluster membership.
-Currently there are different ways to discover peers in a cluster.
+Currently, there are different ways to discover peers in a cluster.
 You can use a static list of nodes in your `olricd.yaml`
 file.
 It's ideal for development and test environments.
 Olric also supports Consul, Kubernetes and well-known cloud providers
 for service discovery.
 Please take a look at [Service Discovery](#service-discovery) section for further information.